fedepaol/fedepaol.github.io/source/_posts/2015-09-13-testing-rxjava-observables-subscriptions.markdown

 * [Unit testing rxjava (observables)](https://medium.com/ribot-labs/unit-testing-rxjava-6e9540d4a329) by Iván Carballo
 * [Unit testing rxjava (subscription)](http://alexismas.com/blog/2015/05/20/unit-testing-rxjava/) by Alexis Mas
 * [This](http://fragmentedpodcast.com/episodes/3/) and [this](http://fragmentedpodcast.com/episodes/4/) episodes of [Fragmented Podcast](http://fragmentedpodcast.com) where Dan Lew gave some insights about RxJava, where I heard about the scheduler overriding trick
+* Patrik Åkerfeldt's example that demonstrates how the scheduler injection works only before Scheduler class initialization